Tnzr/HERMES/README.md

 This work is a showcase of how making compromises between different methods can give optimal results by removing each other’s drawbacks and concentrating on their pros.
-This path planning algorithm is as direct as it gets because it’s based on the principle of least resistance path to imitate the natural movement of electrons in a magnetic field.
+This path planning algorithm is as direct as it gets because it’s based on the principle of least resistance path to imitate the natural movement of electrons in a Electromagnetic field.

 Path Planning Results: